FitzHawke/soxyn/README.md

 This repository contains my personal NixOS configurations, tailored to my specific needs and preferences.
 It aims to provide a solid foundation for my development environment, system settings, and installed packages.

+My goal is to evolve that configuration to have less manual setup on install (more imperative) and have more things synced between systems (or through the cloud).
+Basically the dream is to eliminate configuration drift.

 ### Features

 - Built with flakes for reproducibility and declarative configuration.